 Edit Specs – Screen allowing you to edit or choose statistics and limits for a chosen solder paste or define your own specs.

-Read only text box – Shows the paste name, statistics name, and limits for a Process Window chosen, edited, or saved by you.
+Read only text box – (Boxed in red) Shows the paste name, statistics name, and limits for a Process Window chosen, edited, or saved by you.
 To edit select the Edit Specs button.

 Same specs for all TCs – By deselecting this checkbox, you can assign separate specifications for each individual thermocouple you are using.
 This option would be used if you had component specific specifications that differ from the general solder paste specs.
 Another use for this would be if you wanted to monitor the actual board temperature as well as component temps.
 You would then only select the statistics for that TC that are relevant.
 If you wish to use the same specifications for all thermocouples, put a check mark in the box.